lvlcfm/christopherfm.github.io/posts/redesign-as-reflection.md

 My pocket of time and space that I had in the beginning of the year suddenly expanded into the sea of conciousness that I needed to explore.

 And so I began with interests — I always wanted to make movies — so I started with watching iconic films.
-And then I asked myself "wait...if life were a movie and I was the main character, what would the script say?"
+And then I asked myself "wait...if life is a movie and I am the main character, what would the script say?"

 If we are the stories we tell ourselves everyday, what were the stories I was telling myself everyday?